rwaight/rwaight.github.io/docs/random/macos/macos-which-shell-am-i-using.md

 ---
+#title: Which Shell Am I Using?
+How Can I Switch?
 title: Which Shell Am I Using?
-How Can I Switch?
 date:
   created: 2022-03-13
-  updated: 2024-06-25
+  updated: 2024-06-26
 #authors:
 #  - rwaight
 #slug: macos-which-shell-am-i-using